Employment-1

 1. Name and address of employer on letterhead

-2. Start and end dates of the training employment
+2. Start and end dates of the training/employment

-3. Salary amount, or if the position is unpaid
+3. Salary amount, or if the position is unpaid and job title

-6. Signature (ink or electronic) from employer
+5. Signature (ink or electronic) from employer and date

 3. Request a complete description of your health insurance benefits and a letter from your employer indicating the date your benefits will begin.
 This information may be included in the letter described above.
 If no health benefits are provided by your employer, you are required to show proof of alternate health insurance coverage for the full period you are authorized for AT.